Girgias/intersection-types/README.md

 To catch some simple bugs in intersection type declarations, redundant types that can be detected without performing class loading will result in a compile-time error.
 This includes:

   * Each name-resolved type may only occur once.
-Types like ''A&B&A'' result in an error.
+Types like `A&B&A` result in an error.

 This does not guarantee that the type is "minimal", because doing so would require loading all used class types.

-For example, if ''A'' and ''B'' are class aliases, then ''A&B'' remains a legal intersection type, even though it could be reduced to either ''A'' or ''B''.
-Similarly, if ''class B extends A {}'', then ''A&B'' is also a legal union type, even though it could be reduced to just ''B''.
+For example, if `A` and `B` are runtime class aliases, then `A&B` remains a legal intersection type, even though it could be reduced to either `A` or `B`.
+Similarly, if `class B extends A {}`, then `A&B` is also a legal union type, even though it could be reduced to just `B`.

 ```php
 function foo(): A&A {} // Disallowed